Operator Calculus of Differential Chains and Differential Forms: Pushforward and change of variables

 \begin{cor}[Change of variables] Suppose \( F \in {\cal M}^r(U,U') \) and \( 0 \le k \le n \).
 Then

 for all matching pairs \( J \in \hB_k^r(U) \), \( \o \in \B_k^r(U') \), and \( 1 \le r \le \i \). \end{cor}

-\begin{proof} This follows from Theorems \ref{thm:prop2} and \ref{lem:seminorm}. \end{proof}
+\begin{proof} This follows from Theorems \ref{thm:prop2} and \ref{thm:seminorm}. \end{proof}

 Compare \cite{lax1} \cite{lax2} which is widely considered to be the natural change of variables for multivariables.
 The differential forms version of change of variables holds for \( C^1 \) diffeomorphisms \( F \) and domains of bounded open sets.
 Our result presents a coordinate free version in arbitrary dimension and codimension \footnote{Whitney defined the pushforward operator \( F_* \) on polyhedral chains and extended it to sharp chains in \cite{whitney}.
 He proved a change of variables formula \eqref{eq:pushf} for Lipschitz forms.
 However, the important relation \( F_* \p = \p F_* \) does not hold for sharp chains since \( \p \) is not defined for the sharp norm.
-(See Corollary \ref{cor:FBD} below.)
+(See Proposition \ref{prop:whitneybd} below.)
 The flat norm of Whitney does have a continuous boundary operator, but flat forms are highly unstable.
 The following example modifies an example of Whitney found on p.
 270 of \cite{whitney} which he used to show that components of flat forms may not be flat.
 But the same example shows that the flat norm has other problems.
-The author includes mention of these problems of the flat norm since they are not widely known, and she has seen more than one person devote years trying to develop calculus on fractals using the flat norm.
-Whitney's great contributions to analysis and topology are not in question, and his promotion of Mackey's idea that ``chains come first'' was right. \textbf{Example}: In \( \R^2 \), let \( \o_t(x,y) = \) where \( t \ge 0 \) and \( u \in \R^2 \) is nonzero.
+The author includes mention of these problems of the flat norm since they are not widely known, and she has seen more than one person devote years trying to develop calculus on fractals using the flat norm. \textbf{Example}: In \( \R^2 \), let \( \o_t(x,y) = \) where \( t \ge 0 \) and \( u \in \R^2 \) is nonzero.
 Then \( \o_0 \) is flat, but \( \o_t \) is not flat for any \( t > 0 \).
 In particular, setting \( t = 2, u = -e_2 \), we see that \( \star \o_0 \) is not flat.}.